jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_connect_details.md

 Select the [configuration template][enterprise_cfgmonitor_templates] to apply to this connection.

-Select from any of the SQL Server configuration tempaltes that you have created.
-Select **Factory Settings Template** to apply the Factory Settings as shipped with Spotlight.
+Select from any of the SQL Server configuration tempaltes that you have created through [Configure Alarms][enterprise_cfgmonitor_alarms] or select **Factory Settings Template** to apply the Factory Settings shipped with Spotlight.

 ## Troubleshooting